Adel4itca/DAB111_G13_Project/readme.md

     Remove all the rows with missing values If it exists 4- Create  new clean CSV file to data collection folder to upload to Data Base

+Second Part:
+---

 The second  part of this project focuses on develop application allows users to upload book datasets, store them in SQLite, search & view records, perform CRUD operations, and generate category-based statistical visualizations
----

 #  **Application Flowchart**